-The MOU remains non-binding other than the provisions relating to confidentiality, exclusivity, jurisdiction and certain other standard clauses, which are intended to be binding.
-Unless the Parties agree to extend the MOU, it will automatically expire in its entirety, if the Parties do not satisfy and waive their respective due diligence and other conditions and negotiate and execute the Definitive Agreement on or before September 30, 2015.
+The MOU remained non-binding other than the provisions relating to confidentiality, exclusivity, jurisdiction and certain other standard clauses, which are intended to be binding.
+The MOU expired automatically on September 30, 2015, according to its terms.

 (ii) Ardeen Gold Project (Moss Lake, Thunder Bay, Ontario)